Tubex® Tree Shelters

 FAQ’s about Tree Shelters

-We only stock 4′ and 5′ shelters and stakes.
-2′ and 3′ shelters and stakes must be custom ordered.
+What size tree shelter do you recommend?
 The shelter height depends on what you are trying to protect against.
-If you are concerned about deer browse then a shelter 5′ is most effective.
-If you are protecting against rodent damage or mechanical devises then a 2′ or 3′ shelter is adequate.
+If you are concerned about deer browse then a shelter 5′ is most effective (see Stroud Water Research white paper).
+We only stock 5′ and 4′ shelters (90% -5’ height).
+If you are protecting against rodent damage or mechanical devises then a shorter shelter is adequate.